Prathm4/Water_Potablity/README.md

 8. Trihalomethanes
 9. Turbidity

-trains a Random Forest Classifier model and, finally, observe the prediction of the trained model.
+Trains a Random Forest Classifier model and, finally, observe the prediction of the trained model.

 ## Dataset